 About UNSW Library Exhibitions Program

-As a point of intersection for students, researchers, and the broader community, UNSW Library is committed to enhancing the learning environment through a cross-disciplinary exhibitions program.
+As a point of intersection for students, researchers, and the broader community, UNSW Library is committed to enhancing the learning environment through an interdisciplinary exhibitions program.
 Over the academic year, UNSW Library stages one major exhibition per term in collaboration with partners across the University.
 Exhibitions allow academics to share and communicate their work as non-traditional research outputs.
 It is also an opportunity for students to encounter leading research and ideas outside their nominated disciplines.
 Through exhibitions, UNSW Library creates a space for discourse and discovery and supports scholarship not previously available within our collections.